rokorlahalli/rk-multi-region-tf/README.md

-# AWS Multi-Region Infrastructure Assessment
+# AWS Multi-Region Infrastructure Terraform

 This repository contains an **Infrastructure-as-Code solution using Terraform** that deploys a serverless architecture across two AWS regions: